Actions of diagonalizable $p$-groups and Chern numbers modulo $p$: Introduction

-Let us define another grading of the ring \(\Laz_p\) by letting each \(\ell_i\) be homogeneous of degree \(\lfloor i/q \rfloor\), denoting by \(\dim_q x\) the degree of an element \(x \in \Laz_p\) with respect to this grading.
+Let us define another grading of the ring \(\Laz_p\) by letting each \(\ell_i\) be homogeneous of degree \(\lfloor i/q \rfloor\), and denote by \(\dim_q x\) the degree of an element \(x \in \Laz_p\) with respect to this grading.
 Even though the grading depends on the choice of the variables \(\ell_i\), the function \(\dim_q\) does not.
-Recalling that \(q=|G|\) and that \(X^G\) denotes the fixed locus, the main result can now be stated as follows:
+Recalling that \(q\) is the number of characters of \(G\), and that \(X^G\) denotes the fixed locus for the \(G\)-action on \(X\), the main result can now be stated as follows:

 \begin{theorem*} If \(G\) acts on a smooth projective \(k\)-variety \(X\), we have